eesyuen09/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Executable JAR**: A Java Archive file that contains all compiled classes and resources, which can be run directly without installation.

 --------------------------------------------------------------------------------------------------------------------